NickGonzalez04/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+** Questions Anwsered**

+1. Describing Semantic HTML to the next cohort of students I would say in my own words is being able to bring meaning to content in your web page.
+For example, thinking of html as building blocks for your webpage.
+If you do not have the foundation of blocks implemented into your web page then you really don’t have a web page.
+With out the foundation blocks in place you then will not be able to design and style your webpage.
+2. The the two big differences between display: block and display: inline; is that display: block ; turns elements into block elements.
+Display: inline is used to keep the flow of content or within the text.
+3. Four areas of a box model (out to in) Margin - spacing between content, Border - area between the margin and padding around content, Padding - area that is extended around the content, Content - center element of the box model that’s area can be manipulated with the margin, border, and padding.
+4. Align-items: center works for the cross axis
+5. Git is valuable to developers because it allows for work to be sent and worked on for other developers.
+It takes the save code and publishes into its cloud for further use.
+ *****

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up